-Dry Cycle testing allows observation of the TSM-22's mechanical, electrical, and pneumatic functions without routing pockets or drilling holes.
+Dry Cycle testing allows observation of the TSM-21's mechanical, electrical, and pneumatic functions without routing pockets or drilling holes.

-Caution: Careful observation is essential when troubleshooting or seeking Technical Support.
+Caution: Careful observation is essential when troubleshooting or seeking Technical Support

-2.2 Dry Test TSM-22
+2.2 Dry Test TSM-21

-- 1. Locate the ON/OFF switches on the Router and Drill and turn them both off, or unplug both motors at the Control Box outlet. - 2.
+- 1. Locate the ON/OFF switches on the Router and Drill and turn them both off\or uplug the routers. - 2.
 Connect air and power to the machine.
 Turn the machine's MAIN Power Switch ON. - 3.
-Depress one of the Safety Buttons with a piece of scrap wood positioned next to the router slot, but out of the path of both the router and drill bits.
+Depress one of the Safety Buttons with a piece of scrap wood positioned out of the path of both the router and drill bits.
 Position yourself to see both the Router and Drill bits when they extend. - 4.
 Press the Foot Pedal and observe the following actions in this order. - 1.
 The Clamp extends to secure the scrap wood - 2.
 The Router extends then retracts - 3.
 The Drill extends then retracts - 4.
 The Clamp releases the scrap wood